 DIY Ceramic Coatings

 When you opt for the DIY solution, you’re taking on the entire project yourself.
-Noted below are the recommended steps for completing the installation of a high-quality DIY ceramic coating like AvalonKing’s Armor Shield IX:
+Below are the recommended steps for completing the installation of a high-quality DIY ceramic coating like AvalonKing’s Armor Shield IX.

 - Washing the vehicle (using the two-bucket method) to remove grime and debris.